-- Master's thesis defence (20 minutes), assessed by the head of the examination committee. - Examination about the Major Subject (20 minutes), assessed by an examiner representing the Major Subject. - Examination about one or several courses of the Complementary Subject (20 minutes), assessed by an examiner representing these courses.
+- Master's thesis defence (20 minutes), assessed by the head of the examination committee (not the advisor of the thesis). - Examination about the Major Subject (20 minutes), assessed by an examiner representing the Major Subject (usually the advisor of the thesis). - Examination about one or several courses of the Complementary Subject (20 minutes), assessed by an examiner representing these courses.